 When I enrolled on the ten week course, one of the first things I said to my tutor was, If I’m not good at this please tell me and I’ll go and do something else.
 And it wasn’t just about me being any good.
 I was concerned that I didn’t have the right life experiences to be a writer.
 I thought perhaps I needed a better education, that I didn’t know enough words, hadn’t read enough of the classics or any books on writing.

 Many of my class mates had already attended creative writing workshops.
 One girl had a degree in journalism.
 There was a woman who had written half a novel.
-All I had to prove my writing credentials was a tatty notebook full of bits of poems and a few half-hearted attempts at the beginnings of short stories.
+All I had, all those years ago, to prove my writing credentials was a tatty notebook full of bits of poems and a few half-hearted attempts at the beginnings of short stories.
 I thought I was probably in the wrong room.
 I wondered if it was too late to switch to quilting.

 By asking yourself such questions as: Do I have the right life experience, the right education, the right book, a big enough vocabulary, you are only doing one thing, you are not writing, and you want to be writing.

 If you buy a book on writing, sign up for a course, or read a blog post like this, it’s a great start but it doesn’t demonstrate a true commitment to writing; you make that commitment to writing when you are writing rather than passively reading about the process.

 There is no better day than today to start writing creatively.
 There is no perfect day, time, month or year, in which to start.
 Today is a good a day as any.

 Another misconception people have about beginning to write creatively is that they need to wait for, or be in possession of, an idea.

 Waiting for an idea to arrive can, and frequently does, turn into another excuse for not writing.
 Searching for that perfect idea can lead you on a futile quest, like that for the holy grail.

 This is what Nabokov has to say about ideas: ‘Style and structure are the essence of a book; great ideas are hogwash.’